“Can I get six-pack abs by rowing?”

 Rowing can turn out to be very effective when losing weight is your prime concern.

-Fact: You can burn about 377 calories in just 30 minutes of workout on a rowing machine (for an individual who weighs around 190 pounds).
+Fact: You can burn about 632 calories in just an hour of workout on a rowing machine (for an individual who weighs around 150 pounds).

 Can Rowing Help You Get a Toned Stomach?

-The simplest answer to this frequently asked question “Will a rowing machine tone my stomach?” is a big resounding ‘YES’.
+The simplest answer to “will a rowing machine tone my stomach?” is a big resounding ‘YES’.

 Who doesn’t want to get rid of those less-than-attractive fats showing on your stomach?
 It looks so unappealing and also increases your risk of multiple serious diseases.